Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 #### Description

 In this example we create a Suite with two tests, `test_f1` and `test_accuracy`.
-We specified all the parameters expect the dataset to "expose" it as a run input.
+We specified all the parameters except the dataset to "expose" it as a run input.
 We can see that the way to set parameters differ whenever we are dealing with a test class or a test function.

 :::

-:::{tab-item} Dataset as input
+:::{tab-item} Dataset as suite input
 ```python
 import pandas as pd
 from giskard import demo, Model, Dataset, testing, Suite, transformation_function, slicing_function